RouxLab/covalent-kinase-activity-probes-2025/README.md

-# Kinetic Modeling of KW Probes and XO44
+# Kinetic Modeling of Covalent Kinase Probes

-The Jupyter notebook in this repository can be used to reproduce the kinetic modeling and analysis of KW50P, KW60P, and XO44 as discussed in [ref.
+The Jupyter notebook in this repository can be used to reproduce the kinetic modeling and analysis of the covalent kinase probes as discussed in [ref.
 1][1].

-This workflow may be applied to any irreversible ligand with time- or dose-response data.
+This workflow may be applied to fit time- or dose-response data of any irreversible ligand.

 ## Environment